You’ll love these art history prompts to use in your art journal!

 7. Swirl it like Van Gogh with bold, painterly brushstrokes.

 Vincent Van Goho’s post-impressionist works of art are characterized by swirls and textured brushstrokes.
 Make some bold, vivid marks with acrylics in your art journal inspired by his signature “painterly” style.
+And make sure to incorporate some blue!

 8. Draw or collage vintage typography and design elements.